Kami Kim, M.D.

 Area of Special Interest

 - Pathogenesis of toxoplasmosis and malaria, parasitic diseases of global significance.
-Working with clinical investigators at the Blantyre Malaria Project in Malawi to understand the clinical impact of HIV co-infection upon cerebral malaria.
+Working with clinical investigators at the Blantyre Malaria Project in Malawi to understand pathogenesis of severe malaria.

 Professional Recognitions & Appointments